CFP championship set: It’s Clemson vs. Alabama, Part 4

 The game will be played on ESPN at 8 p.m.
 Monday, Jan.
-7, 2019, at Levi’s Stadium in Santa Clara, California.
+7, 2019, at Levi’s Stadium in Santa Clara, Calif.

-“It’s like they almost should be a part of our regular schedule,” Clemson senior defensive tackle Christian Wilkins said folloiwing the Cotton Bowl.
+“It’s like they almost should be a part of our regular schedule,” Clemson senior defensive tackle Christian Wilkins said following the Cotton Bowl win against Notre Dame on Saturday night.
 “We’re getting used to playing them every year.
 It’s almost like they’re in our conference or something.”

 The Tigers defeated Notre Dame 30-3 in the Cotton Bowl to advance to the title game.
 Alabama beat Oklahoma 45-34 in the Orange Bowl.